 The German international has the ability to play right-back, left-back and right wing-back, making him an option for those of you who like the three-man central defences.
 Kicking off with an initial rating of 81, including 83 pace and 81 defending, Klostermann can rise as high as 85 in Career Mode.
 If that’s something you desire, then Klostermann can be bought for £20m – just £1.5m higher than his initial value.

 Moving onto one of the already-established full-backs, Alejandro Grimaldo is one of the top left-backs in FIFA 20 Career Mode.

 His initial rating of 83 is bettered only by three players, and with it comes excellent attacking stats including 84 crossing and 85 curve.
 Grimaldo is also capable of rushing down the wings with 85 pace, 84 dribbling and 90 stamina.
 His defence could do with some work, though at 77 it is still respectable.
 In FIFA 20 Career Mode, Grimaldo has the potential to grow to 87, only bettered among non-generated players by Andrew Robertson.
 Grimaldo is valued at £27m but you will need to spend around £37.5m for him.

 From one of the best left-backs in the game to one of the best right-backs, if you’ve got money to spend on full-backs, go for Trent Alexander-Arnold.

-Like Grimaldo, Alexander-Arnold’s initial rating of 83 is only bettered by three others in his position but his potential of 89 is second to none.
+Alexander-Arnold’s initial rating of 85 already sees him tied as the best right-back others in his position and his potential of 90 is second to none.
 The Englishman has ridiculous passing stats including 91 crossing and 86 long passing but accompanies that with 83 standing tackle – proving he can defend.
-Valued at £28.5m, Alexander-Arnold can be yours for £47m, a substantial amount of money but definitely worth it.
+Valued at £41.5m, Alexander-Arnold can be yours for £55m, a steal considering what you’d be getting.